fabianschenk86/firby-app/README.md

 ##Image Editor

 The Image Editor takes pixel data from a photo that you want to give filter effects, and maniplute its pixels à la Instagram-Filter.
-The finished photo can be saved as jpg or png.
+The finished photo can be saved as JPG or PNG.

 ##Coming soon:
 - view your stats